-Jason is an instructor member of The Tai Chi Alliance and The Tai Chi Union of Great Britain (TCUGB) and has 10 years teaching experience.
+Jason is an Advanced Instructor member of The Tai Chi Alliance and The Tai Chi Union of Great Britain (TCUGB) and has 12 years teaching experience.
 In 1998 he began studying Short Form Tai Chi.
 The following year Jason joined The Tai Chi Alliance and studied traditional Yang Style Tai Chi, incorporating Barehand, Push-hands and Sword-form, with the principal instructor, Shelagh Grandpierre with whom he continues to study to this day.
 As part of his development Jason has also attended a number of Seminars with Tai Chi Master Christopher Pei.

 A Natural Change

 The essence of Tai Chi came from observing nature – the leaves falling from the trees, water flowing around boulders in a mountain stream.
 Our bodies continually decay and regenerate; nothing is permanent within our body, our cells constantly die and renew.
 Tai Chi puts us in touch with this natural process of transformation and enables us to flow more easily through our ever-changing lives.